-And that one time was just last year!
-We used it that time only for our research for MDT.
+And that one time was only for our research.

 Why you ask, would such a seasoned Disney family not use the dining plan that so many people rave about?

 Because we do not think it is a good deal!